 iii.
 Battery Maintenance

-Check our post which provides tips to prolong iPhone battery’s lifespan.
+Check our post which provides tips to prolong the iPhone battery’s lifespan.

 11. Restore iPhone as New